 P2243L57

-The last symbol of the sync packet is indicated by the PHY using the PHY-TXEND.confirm and PHY-RXEND.indication primitives in the transmitter and receiver of the sync packet, respectively.
-Practical limits on the coincidence of this indication and the last symbol of the sync packet are implementation dependent.
+The end of the signal extended PPDU containing the sync packet is indicated by the PHY using the PHY-TXEND.confirm and PHY-RXEND.indication primitives in the transmitter and receiver of the sync packet, respectively.
+Practical limits on the coincidence of this indication and end of the signal extended PPDU containing the sync packet are implementation dependent.
 The accuracy of this technique also depends on the propagation delay between the source and receiving channel.
-However, both the time difference (between the PHY indication and the last symbol of the sync packet) and the propagation delay can be considered as fixed-delay components.
+However, both the time difference (between the PHY indication and the end of the signal extended PPDU containing the sync packet) and the propagation delay can be considered as fixed-delay components.

 P2244L21

-When the MAC transmits a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the last symbol of the PPDU carrying the Data frame is transmitted.
-When the MAC receives a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the last symbol of the PPDU carrying the matching Data frame is received.
+When the MAC transmits a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the end of the signal extended PPDU carrying the Data frame is transmitted.
+When the MAC receives a Data frame with an Address 1 match, the MLME-HL-SYNC.indication shall occur when the end of the signal extended PPDU carrying the matching Data frame is received.

 P2323L17